electron/electron/docs/api/clipboard.md

 # clipboard

-The `clipboard` object provides methods to perform copy and paste operations.
+The `clipboard` module provides methods to perform copy and paste operations.
 The following example shows how to write a string to the clipboard:

 ```javascript